Commit like a librarian.

 The interesting part is the pipeline: git diff -U0 emits zero-context hunks, grepdiff (from patchutils) keeps only the hunks matching your regex, and git apply --cached applies that filtered patch directly to the index.
 It’s git add -p, if git add -p took a regex and didn’t make you answer y/n/s/e 23 times.

-Without patchutils it degrades to whole-file staging via git diff -S/-G, which is still better than picking filenames out of git status by eye.
+The package is named patchutils for brew, apt, dnf, pacman, and apk alike.
+Without it, the script says so and degrades to whole-file staging via git diff -S/-G, which is still better than picking filenames out of git status by eye.

 π git restage: refresh what’s already staged